COSC310-Team7/Projects/Assignment3/NeuralNet_Agent/README.md

 * Pickle
 * NumPy
 * NLTK
+  * Stem
+  * Corpus
 * TensorFlow
+* spaCy

 ## List of features
 Each features that will be mentioned below will include a rationale as to why it has been chosen and a snippet of the feature in action.

 ### GUI
 Simple GUI developed to run the program where user can view converstation history.
 This allows for a cleaner interaction.

+### Stemming & Lemmatization
+Stemming & lemmatization attempts to find the base or dictionary form of a word.
+It does simple stuff of stemming a word from 'cars' to 'car' and it also uses the proper vocabulary of a word to convert it from 'am, are, is' to 'be' using lemmatization.
+The purpose is to reduce the vocabulary of the model and attempt to find the more general meaning behind sentences of the model and the input.

+### POS Tagging
+Parts of speech (pos) tagging uses ai to recognize a sentence structure and correctly label the pronouns, nouns, verbs, adjectives etc., of each word in a sentence.
+It was analyzed that replacing nouns and adjectives in a sentence with synonymous words still portrayed the correct sentence structure and intention.
+Pos tagging was used to find and single out these words that were given to the model.

+### Synonym Recognition
+Synonym recognition can gather a list of synonyms of a word depending on its intention as a verb, noun, adjective, etc. The nouns and adjectives found using pos tagging were used to get a list of their respective noun or adjective synonyms.
+It can recognize the noun of 'problems' in 'computer problems' and get the synonym as 'issues' and add it the the recognized input of that intention.
+This addition improves upon the basic patterns and sentence structure of the original recognized input pattern and enhances it with an increased vocabulary.